-Our congratulations to the school district for its recent marks in the revamped State of Ohio report card grading.
-The district received six "A"s and three "B"s and the highest Performance Index score in Central Ohio!
+Our congratulations to the school district for its recent State of Ohio report card grading.
+The district has been ranked the #1 school district in Central Ohio - 2nd year in a row!
 We commend the hard work of all who made this possible.

 Our Gala on February 22, 2014 was a rousing success!
 Attendance was a new high of over 300 people.
 Thanks to our Sponsors, Donors and Attendees, we raised over $75,000!
 Please see the Donor page of this website for the listing of these generous members of our community.

 2014 Gala Valedictorian Sponsors and links:

 The Arlington Bank Ohio Capital Corporation for Housing